 Arbor APS offers many deployment options, including an on-premise appliance, a virtualized solution, and a managed service.
 The solution provides proactive mitigation capabilities to stop known and emerging threats before they can affect application availability, thanks to its own Atlas infrastructure, which watches ⅓ of all internet traffic.

 Cloudflare‘s always-on DDoS protection solution is based on the intelligence of its constantly learning global network.
-Called Anycast, this network spans across more than 190 cities, with all the stack of security services running at each point of presence.
+Called Anycast, this network spans more than 190 cities, with all the stack of security services running at each point of presence.
 This infrastructure allows Cloudflare to provide a layered security approach that consolidates many DDoS capabilities (layer 3/4/7, DNS amplification/reflection, SMURF, ACK, etc.) into a single service.

 From the user’s perspective, the DDoS solution can be controlled through an intuitive interface that allows you to secure online properties with a few clicks quickly.
 Cloudflare pricing plans cover unlimited mitigation, regardless of the size of the attack, with no penalties for spikes and no extra or hidden costs.